 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 1.0 percent during calendar year 2018.
-As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0 percent for both plans.
+For 2020, OPERS did not allocate any employer contribution to health care for members in the Traditional Pension Plan and Combined Plan.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2019 was 4.0 percent.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the member-directed plan for 2020 was 4.0 percent.

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The Library's contractually required contribution was \$0 for 2019.
+The Library's contractually required contribution was \$0 for 2020.